braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 :::info[**Legality of Operations based on Invariant Preservation**]

 The **charge conservation lemma** [(§10.4.4)](#10.4.4) acts as the "permission slip" from the laws of physics.
 If the X-gate changed the total electric charge, it would be forbidden by the symmetry of the vacuum (charge is a conserved Noether current).
 By proving that the "Writhe Shuffle" leaves the total charge invariant ($Q=-1$ before and after), we establish that the operation is physically legal.
-The universe permits the qubit to flip because, from the perspective of the electromagnetic field, the particle looks the same—a charge -1 object—regardless of its internal logical configuration.
+The universe permits the qubit to flip because, from the perspective of the electromagnetic field, the particle looks the same, a charge -1 object, regardless of its internal logical configuration.
 :::

 ### 10.4.5 Proof: Logical X Gate {#10.4.5}